open-dis/dis-tutorial/tutorial/III_DIS_Messages/intro.md

 ##### Entity Location

 The entity location is interesting.
 It uses a three-value record, X, Y, and Z, that measures the distance from the center of earth.
 These values can be converted to latitude, longitude, and altitude with some mathematical work, or to MGRS coordinates, or to a local coordinate system placed with its origin at a known location.
 It is described further in a later section.

+Entity Location is dicussed in more detail at [Entity Location](../IV_DIS_Issues/CoordinateSystems.md)

 ##### Entity orientation
 This determines which way the entity is pointing.
 It's a little mysterious; what defines the "front" or "up" of an entity?
 Still, it can often be defned.
 As with the location, this is described elsewhere, but is done with what are called "euler angless."